Zhoues/Zhoues/README.md

 **About me**

-- 😄 I’m a student at [College of Software, Beihang University](https://soft.buaa.edu.cn/) and currently a research intern at [Shanghai AI Lab](https://www.shlab.org.cn/).
+- 😄 I’m a senior student at [College of Software, Beihang University](https://soft.buaa.edu.cn/) and currently a research intern at [Shanghai AI Lab](https://www.shlab.org.cn/).
 - ❤️ currently learning the Multimodal Large Language Model and Embodied Agents in simulated worlds.
 - 💬 reach me by [email](mailto:zhouenshen@buaa.edu.cn) if you are curious about something.
 <!-- 👯 collaborating on [BUAA-GoodBro2021](https://github.com/BUAA-GoodBro2021) -->